 Estep argues that even though the BOP has said the Letcher County prison will create about 300 new full-time jobs, previous prisons constructed in McCreary, Clay and Martin counties that were also estimated to create about the same number of jobs ended up employing only a small number of local residents because the majority of those hired were transferred in from elsewhere.
 As a result, Estep says, eastern Kentucky counties with new federal prisons still remain some of the poorest counties in the nation.

-To challenge the idea that the prison will spur economic growth and create jobs in Letcher county, the LGP launched a social media campaign and hashtag #our444million for eastern Kentuckians to share their ideas for what projects and enterprises they would want to invest $444 million in other than a prison.
+To challenge the idea that the prison will spur economic growth and create jobs in Letcher county, the Governance Project launched a social media campaign and hashtag #our444million for eastern Kentuckians to share their ideas for what projects and enterprises they would want to invest $444 million in other than a prison.

-Pressure Mounts on the EPA to Take Action at Federal Prisons
+Pressure Mounts for EPA to Take Action

 Many federal environmental justice policies have their origin in an executive order former President Bill Clinton issued in 1994 that required all federal agencies to weigh the environmental and health impacts of their actions, especially on marginalized communities such as low-income communities and communities of color.